genomicsITER/monkeypox/README.md

 A post with the draft of the first genome sequence of Monkeypox virus associated with the multi-country outbreak in May 2022 from the Canary Islands, Spain will be published shortly in Virological.
 Keep watching!
 [Here.](https://github.com/genomicsITER/monkeypox)

+The first genome sequence of Monkeypox virus described by us in Virological is phylogenetically related to the multiple viral genomes deposited in NCBI GenBank corresponding to the actual 2022 worldwide outbreak, as showh in Fig. 1.

+Figure in preparation...

+**Figure 1**.
+A phylogenetic tree depicting the draft MPXV sequence isolated the 31st of May 2022 from a patient from the Canary Islands along with NCBI GenBank publicly available sequences computed by a Nextstrain monkeypox local instance.

 <p align="right">
   <a href="#Monkeypox" title="Up">
     <img src="https://github.com/genomicsITER/monkeypox/blob/main/images/home-icon.png" style="float: right; margin: 10px; padding: 2px;" />